Yakovlev Corporation: Soviet era (1932–1993)

-Contemporary era (1993–present)
+Russian Federation era (1993–present)

 On 30 December 1996, a contract was signed between the IAP and the Indian Air Force (IAF) for the delivery of the Sukhoi Su-30MKI to the IAF.
 The first Beriev Be-200, an amphibious aircraft, developed by the IAP, had its first flight on 24 September 1998.
 On 27 December 2002, the Irkutsk Aviation Production Association renamed themselves as the Irkut Corporation.
 The Irkut Corporation became the first Russian defence firm to carry out an initial public offering in March 2004.
 It traded 23.3% of the corporation's shares in the stock market.
 In the same year, the Irkut Corporation had integrated the Yakovlev Design Bureau into its corporate structure, making it a subsidiary.

-In 20 December the Irkut Corporation signed a contract with Airbus to produce components for the Airbus A320 family aircraft.
+On 20 December 2004 the company signed a contract with Airbus to produce components for the Airbus A320 family aircraft (the nose landing gear bay, keel beam, flap track and a floor grid section).
+As a result EADS owned a 10% stake in Irkut which it planned as of 2007 to convert into United Aircraft Corporation shares.

 In 2006, the Russian government merged Irkut with Ilyushin, Mikoyan, Sukhoi, Tupolev and Yakovlev as a new company called United Aircraft Corporation.

-Irkut has also entered into a joint venture with Indian military aircraft manufacturer HAL to manufacture the UAC/HAL Il-214, which will be designed by Ilyushin.
-In July 2007, the Irkut Corporation was selected as a head contractor for MC-21 short/mid range airliner program.
+In 2007 the company entered into a joint venture with Indian military aircraft manufacturer HAL to manufacture the UAC/HAL Il-214, which will be designed by Ilyushin.
+In July 2007, the company was selected as a head contractor for MC-21 short/mid range airliner program.
 The MC-21 would be the first aircraft the Irkut Corporation had designed.
 Production of the aircraft would start in 2014.

+In 2009, Irkut became the first on the Russian market to receive the EN 9100 norm certification for quality control management.
+This certificate allowed the Irkut to put its products on the European market.

+In June 2011 the joint venture project with EADS to convert old A320 passenger aircraft to freighter mode was terminated because of increased demand for the precursor products.

+In December 2016 the joint venture project to build and market a seaplane based on the Beriev Be-200 firefighter with EADS-Airbus was terminated.

-Integration of Sukhoi Civil Aircraft into the Irkut Corporation
+2018 integration of Sukhoi Civil Aircraft into the Irkut Corporation

 At the end of November 2018, United Aircraft Corporation transferred SCAC from Sukhoi to the Irkut Corporation, to become UAC's airliner division, as Leonardo S.p.A. pulled out in early 2017 because of Superjet's poor financial performance.

-Irkut will manage the Superjet 100, the MC-21 and the Russo-Chinese CR929 widebody, but the Il-114 passenger turboprop and modernized Ilyushin Il-96-400 widebody will stay with Ilyushin.
+The company manages the Superjet 100, the MC-21 and the Russo-Chinese CR929 widebody, but the Il-114 passenger turboprop and modernized Ilyushin Il-96-400 widebody stay with Ilyushin.

 The new commercial division will also include the Yakovlev Design Bureau, avionics specialist UAC—Integration Center and composite manufacturer AeroComposit.